CALL FOR PAPERS 2026

 ●23 March: Arrivals, Welcome Reception in the evening CHUKYO Terrace

-●27-28 March: Phenomenological activities at Tokugawa Museum & Temples and Shrines in Nagoya
+Phenomenological activities at Temple, Shrine, and Castle in Nagoya

 Organizing Committee